jhwohlgemuth/pwsh-prelude/README.md

 Import-Module -Name Prelude
 ```

+> **Note**
-> **TIP**: For scripts, add `#Requires -Modules Prelude` to the top of your file - the "Requires" directive will prevent your script from running without the required module dependencies ([reference](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_requires?view=powershell-7.1))
+> For scripts, add `#Requires -Modules Prelude` to the top of your file - the "Requires" directive will prevent your script from running without the required module dependencies ([reference](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_requires?view=powershell-7.1))

 What is Prelude?
 ----------------